-German conductor Anja Bihlmaier’s strong musical instinct and natural leadership have propelled her to rise fast amongst the ranks of emerging conductors both on the symphonic and operatic stages.
-From August 2021 she assumes the position of Chief Conductor of the Residentie Orkest, The Hague, with the title of Conductor Designate for 2020/21.
+Anja Bihlmaier’s strong musical instinct and natural leadership have propelled her to rise fast amongst the ranks of emerging conductors both on the symphonic and operatic stages.
+From August 2021 the German conductor assumes the position of Chief Conductor of the Residentie Orkest, The Hague, with the title of Conductor Designate for 2020/21.

 Following studies at the Freiburg Conservatory of Music with Scott Sandmeier, Anja Bihlmaier won a scholarship to study with Dennis Russell Davies and Jorge Rotter at the Salzburg Mozarteum and attended masterclasses with Sian Edwards, Peter Gülke, Günther Herbig and Jac van Steen.
 She won further scholarships from the Brahms Foundation and was admitted into the Deutsche Dirgentenforum in 2005.
 In 2006 she was awarded third prize at the International Dimitris Mitropoulos Competition and was a finalist at the 2008 Donatella Flick Competition in London.